 3. After Your Workout

-Post-workout is another timeframe that some scholars argue may be beneficial to take BCAAs.
-It is believed by some that taking BCAAs following your workout may help to further stimulate muscle protein synthesis following intense training.
+Post-workout is another timeframe that some experts also argue may be beneficial when it comes to taking BCAAs.
+It’s believed by some that taking BCAAs following your workout may help to further stimulate muscle protein synthesis following intense training.

 What Does The Research Say?

 A 2006 study investigated the effects of post-workout BCAAs on intramuscular signaling pathways.
 The researchers argue that BCAAs help to activate special enzymes in your body.
 These enzymes play a central role in signaling your body to repair muscle proteins that were damaged during your workout.

 The findings of the study suggest that compared to a placebo group, the group of participants taking post-workout BCAAs demonstrated significantly higher levels of MPS on average in the hours following training.